umarhassan-mitodl/15.024-summer-2004/content/pages/readings.md

 Parkin.
 Chapters 14 and 15.

 Council of Economic Advisers.
 "Inequality and Economic Rewards."
 Chapter 5 in Economic Report of the President.
 Washington, DC: U.S. Government Printing Office, 1997.
-Available at the Web site of the [Budget of the United States Government: Fiscal Year 1998 (PDF)](https://fraser.stlouisfed.org/title/budget-united-states-government-54/fiscal-year-1998-19048).
+Available at the Web site of the {{% resource_link "7d85b912-8fde-44ed-b42c-4aefcc526132" "Budget of the United States Government: Fiscal Year 1998 (PDF)" %}}.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}